lcgodoy/mid_atlantic_forecasts/Readme.md

 To run models for summer flounder, follow these steps:

 1. Download the 2020 [OceanAdapt](oceanadapt.rutgers.edu) release from this stable DOI: [10.5281/zenodo.3885625](https://zenodo.org/record/3885625)
-1. Run `import_summer_flounder.R` to pull in and filter these data
+1. Run `01_import_summer_flounder.R` to pull in and filter these data
-1. Run `get_summer_flounder_params.R` to mine parameters from summer flounder stock assessment tables
+1. Run `02_get_summer_flounder_params.R` to mine parameters from summer flounder stock assessment tables
-1. Run `prep_summer_flounder.R` to reshape the data for the DRM
+1. Run `03_prep_stan_data.R` to reshape the data for the DRM
-2. Explore `control_file.csv` and be sure you want to run the full factorial set of 64 models (if not, delete those rows)
+1. Run `04_run_drms_local.R` to actually run the models locally on your machine.
+Be warned they are memory- and storage-intensive; you may want to trim down the number of models (by filtering `ctrl_file`), iterations, or chains for your computational setup.
+1. Run `05_convergence_checks.R` to summarize diagnostics for the models.
+1. Run `06_model_evaluation.R` to iterate over converged models, create alternative models (SDMs, persistence forecast), and quantify model skill.
+1. Run `07_paper_stats_and_figures.R` to generate the figures and in-text statistics in the manuscript.
+1. Run `00_supplement.Rmd` to generate the supplementary materials for the paper.

+Scripts 00 and 07 are still under development but it should be possible to skip directly to those and run them to explore the model outputs without actually running the DRMs locally.